jasonwei20/jasonwei20.github.io/_pages/recipes.md

 * Air fry for about 17 minutes

 Jason's Pasta
-* Pasta, onion, tomato, spinach, garlic; meat (sausage, beef meatballs)
+* Pasta cooked for 10 minutes
+* Sauce: Onion, tomato, spinach, garlic with a knob of butter
+* Ground beef with onion, garlic, ginger, chili powder, garlic salt, pepper

 To do:
 * 鱼香肉丝